wrn14897/myBlog/blog/2018-12-28/index.md

 Such a beautiful design !!
 <br />
 The attacker leveraged 'serverless' concept and used that to avoid direct attack.
+I guess the domain name would switch time to time within a sub-net system.
 <br />
 #### Cookie
 After making GET request to the redirect server, I received an empty response.